 Ladies, don’t make excuses for a man who yells, rages, or calls you names and lacks control of his emotions.
 This kind of man will only bring you down and snuff your spirit.
 Look for a man who will build you up, and shower you with love with his sweet and gentle heart.

 Integrity: To me, a man of integrity boils down to someone in whom what you see is what you get.
 It’s a man who is honest and who is living the life he claims to be living even when no one is looking.
 We’ve all met guys who talk the talk, but when it comes down to it, there walk is a whole lot different.

 I could tell that John was a man of integrity because his words always matched his actions.
 Whether dealing with me, or dealing with others, there was a consistency in how he lived his life and it was evidenced by the reputation he had with his family, his friends, and the people closest to him.

 As I got to know him, I began to see traits of honesty, purity, and simply a desire to pursue righteousness in his life.
 He treated me with respect, and honored me in our interactions both physically and emotionally (which is definitely something I wasn’t used to seeing in a guy).
 And my favorite thing about this integrity, was that it had nothing to do with “winning” me, but everything to do with what God was doing in his life.

-Now that we’ve been together for more than a decade, it’s that heart of integrity that I can call my home.
+Now that we’ve been together for 15 years, it’s that heart of integrity that I can call my home.
 Like I’ve said before, a man who has nothing to hide, becomes a safe place in which a woman can hide her heart.
 Because I can TRUST the work that God is doing in his life: John has been, and always will be, my safe place.